trial overview

 - If new lesions were extensive or appeared in new areas, patients were instructed to contact the investigator to determine if an unscheduled additional visit was needed.
 Rescue treatment was not permitted2

 The graphic above shows the study design for OPZELURA, which was studied in 2 identically designed, double-blind, randomized, vehicle-controlled trials (TRuE-AD1 and TRuE-AD2).
-The 2 studies included 1249 adult and pediatric patients ≥12 years of age with an affected BSA of 3% to 20% and an IGA score of 2 to 3 on a severity scale of 0 to 4.
+The 2 studies included 1249 adult and pediatric patients ≥12 years of age with an affected BSA of 3% to 20% and an IGA score of 2 (25% of patients) or 3 (75% of patients) on a severity scale of 0 to 4.
 Patients were randomized to monotherapy with OPZELURA, ruxolitinib cream 0.75%, or vehicle twice daily for 8 weeks.1

 In a 44-week extension study, patients initially randomized to OPZELURA in the TRuE-AD clinical trials remained on their regimen.
 Patients initially randomized to vehicle were rerandomized 1:1 to ruxolitinib cream 0.75% or OPZELURA.
 Patients self-evaluated active AD lesions and treated as needed BID (up to 20% BSA).
 Study visits in the extension period occurred every 4 weeks.2